Measuring Software Quality: A Practical Guide

 How to measure rate of software delivery?

-- Number of software releases – this is the basic measure of how frequently new software is delivered to users.
+- Number of software releases – This is the basic measurement of how frequently new software is delivered to users.

 Centralized Test Management: Keeping Tabs on Software Quality